The Byrds: Psychedelia (1965–1967)

 On December 22, 1965, the Byrds recorded a new, self-penned composition titled "Eight Miles High" at RCA Studios in Hollywood.
 Columbia Records refused to release this version because it had been recorded at another record company's facility.
 As a result, the band was forced to re-record the song at Columbia Studios in Los Angeles on January 24 and 25, 1966.
 This re-recorded version was released as a single and included on the group's third album.
-The song represented a creative leap forward for the band and is often considered the first full-blown psychedelic rock recording by critics, although other contemporaneous acts, such as Donovan and the Yardbirds, were also exploring similar musical territory.
+The song represented a creative leap forward for the band and is often considered by critics to be the first full-blown psychedelic rock recording, although other contemporaneous acts, such as Donovan and the Yardbirds, were also exploring similar musical territory.
 It was also pivotal in transmuting folk rock into the new musical forms of psychedelia and raga rock.

 "Eight Miles High" is marked by McGuinn's groundbreaking lead guitar playing, which saw the guitarist attempting to emulate the free form jazz saxophone playing of John Coltrane, and in particular, Coltrane's playing on the song "India" from his Impressions album.
 It also exhibits the influence of the Indian classical music of Ravi Shankar in the droning quality of the song's vocal melody and in McGuinn's guitar playing.
 The song's subtle use of Indian influences resulted in it being labeled as "raga rock" by the music press, but in fact, it was the single's B-side, "Why", that drew more directly on Indian ragas.

+Byrds press conference in March 1966, with McGuinn playing sitar to illustrate the Indian classical music influences in "Eight Miles High".

 Upon release, "Eight Miles High" was banned by many U.S. radio stations, following allegations made by the broadcasting trade journal the Gavin Report that its lyrics advocated recreational drug use.
 The band and their management strenuously denied these allegations, stating that the song's lyrics actually described an airplane flight to London and the band's subsequent concert tour of England.
 The relatively modest chart success of "Eight Miles High" (number 14 in the U.S. and number 24 in the UK) has been largely attributed to the broadcasting ban, although the challenging and slightly uncommercial nature of the track is another possible reason for its failure to reach the Top 10.